plotly/plotly.js/CUSTOM_BUNDLE.md

 cd plotly.js
 ```

-Make sure you have the version of node/npm that are recommended in the CONTRIBUTING.md
+Make sure you have the versions of node/npm that are recommended in the CONTRIBUTING.md

 Install the dependencies
 ```sh